mavlink/mavlink-devguide/en/mavgen_python/index.md

 | Windows computer connected to the vehicle via USB (in this case on COM14)        | `com14`                                                                  |
 | Windows computer connected to the vehicle using a 3DR Telemetry Radio on `COM14` | `com14` (also set `baud=57600`)                                          |

+> [!NOTE]
-> **Note** While MAVLink does not define the UDP ports used for different purposes, there is a _defacto_ standard that MAVLink APIs should listen for SITL connections on UDP port `14540` while a GCS should listen for connections on UDP `14550`.
+> While MAVLink does not define the UDP ports used for different purposes, there is a _defacto_ standard that MAVLink APIs should listen for SITL connections on UDP port `14540` while a GCS should listen for connections on UDP `14550`.

 ### Sending Messages {#sending}